valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle_body_steps_2_3.md

 &nbsp;

-To run the ApiLogicProject app:
+To run the ApiLogicProject app, **stop the running server** (see figure above), and

-1. Start the Server:
+1. Restart the Server:

     1. Click **Run and Debug**
     2. Use the dropdown to select **2.
 API Logic Server: Instant, Open**, and